unChaz/sci-fi-5e/srd/mechanics/combat.md

 You can **drop prone** without using any of your speed. **Standing up** takes more effort; doing so costs an amount of movement equal to half your speed.
 For example, if your speed is 30 feet, you must spend

 15 feet of movement to stand up.
-You can’t stand up if you don’t have enough movement left or if your speed is 0.
+You can't stand up if you don't have enough movement left or if your speed is 0.

 To move while prone, you must **crawl** or use tek such as teleportation.
 Every foot of movement while crawling costs 1 extra foot.
 Crawling 1 foot in difficult terrain, therefore, costs 3 feet of movement.